 prod.magentocloud.map.fastly.net.
 If you use multiple hostnames for your site, you must add a CNAME record for each one.

 This does not work for an apex domain (also referred to as a naked domain).
 You must use a DNS provider that supports forwarding DNS queries to use an apex domain.

 The following list contains examples of DNS providers for informational purposes.
 Use your preferred DNS provider.

 - ALIAS at PointDNS

-Many other providers also offer workarounds to accomplish this goal.
+Many other DNS providers also offer workarounds to accomplish this goal.
 The most common is to add a CNAME record for the

 Verify Production configurations

 Make a final pass for any Production configurations in the store(s).
 If you need to make changes to configurations, you can modify in Production.
 If settings are read-only, you may need to SSH and CLI commands to modify, or make configuration changes in your local and deploy across.